How to Make Whipped Cream from Scratch

 Instructions

-2. When you’re ready to make whipped cream, combined the chilled cream, sugar, and vanilla extract in your bowl.
-Start blending at low speed and increase to medium (be patient, and don’t go up to high speed).
+- When making whipped cream, combine the chilled heavy cream, sugar, and vanilla extract in your bowl.
+Start whipping with a handheld mixer at low speed and increase to medium (be patient, and don’t go up to high speed).

-3. Continue blending until the cream increases by nearly double.
+- Continue whipping until the cream increases by nearly double.
 It might seem like you’re not doing much for a while, but the whipped cream will progress fairly quickly through stages.

 Whipped Cream Tips